Milepost 12: The Glory of Love

 Before calling it a night she pokes her head into both of her girls’ rooms one more time.
 Long since tucked in, they’re sound asleep now, lulled into slumber by the hum of their spinning ceiling fans, worn out from the drama of a long afternoon.

-They’d been in a mood today, at one another’s throats at the peak of their displeasure, and frustratingly, Ellen still hadn’t determined what set them off.
+They’d been in a mood today, at each other’s throats at the peak of their displeasure, and frustratingly, Ellen still hadn’t determined what set them off.
 She’s been telling herself that she’s overthinking the melee.
 It probably spawned from the usual sister stuff, just general annoyances (like proximity or breathing), but whatever sparked their argument it was a doozy.
 She had to pull over to the side of the road and spank them both after several threats to do so were not met with the attitude adjustment she’d demanded.

-Both under four and a mere fifty-one weeks apart, her daughters are what the family calls Irish twins.
+Both under four and a mere fifty-one weeks apart, her daughters are what the family calls “Irish twins”.
 After marriage motherhood came to Ellen fast and she reveled in the challenge, but she often wondered if she was getting it right.
-Do her girls feel equally loved?
-Her youngest daughter, through no fault of her own, requires way more attention than her big sister; that’s just how it is.
-And her eldest seems to understand and accept this, often stepping up to help her mother with her little sister, but all the same, Ellen just can’t help but worry whether or not her mothering is helping or hurting.
+Were her girls feeling equally loved?
+Her youngest daughter (through no fault of her own) requires way more attention than her big sister; that’s just how it is.
+And her eldest seems to understand and accept this, often stepping up to help her mother with her little sister, but all the same, Ellen just can’t help but worry if her mothering is answering the needs of her family.

 Assured her girls are sleeping soundly, Ellen switches on a dim lamp in the hall outside their rooms.
 Her home, Quitman House, a planter-style farmhouse symmetrically designed around a center hall and flanked by two rooms on each side, was home to her father’s family for a couple generations, a lineage extended by her efforts to hold onto her paternal homeplace by rearing her own children there.
-The little light Ellen ignites in the front hall will shine the way should her girls wake and come looking for her in the night.
+The little light she ignites in the front hall will shine the way should her girls wake and come looking for her in the night.

 Reckon what set them off?! she ponders for the dozenth time.